 Yes, Royal Air Force Museum London is wheelchair friendly and has accessible toilets.

-Royal Air Force Museum London has not told us if they are fully pushchair friendly.
+No, Royal Air Force Museum London have stated they are not pushchair friendly.

 Royal Air Force Museum London has not told us if they are dog friendly.